-The Wood Innovation & Design Centre (WIDC) in downtown Prince George, British Columbia was completed in October 2014.
+The Wood Innovation and Design Centre (WIDC) in downtown Prince George, British Columbia was completed in October 2014.
 The Centre utilizes a number of wood species and products from across the province such as Douglas-fir, western red cedar, hemlock, pine and spruce.
 The building incorporates a structural system that includes a variety of locally manufactured solid engineered wood products including cross laminated timber, glue laminated timber and laminated veneer lumber.

 As an innovative demonstration project and a precedent setting building, the WIDC showcases B.C.’s growing expertise in the design and construction of large-scale wood buildings.